fernandobaladi/basic_pipeline_etl/README.md

 ### Warning!!!!
 This dataset is 1.5GB after unzipping, and during the execution it will only upload the first 1001 rows that it finds, the other rows will be discarded.
 Also I added a really small sub-dataset of the original one.
 You are free to use it.

+## About the algorithm

+The algorithm is simple, it receives the dataset in CSV, then it slice it with the information that we want and drop the rows with NA values.

+The dataset is transformed, adding some columns as the sale year, that comes from the posted_date column, or the model_index that is a way to get the numeric value of the car model.

+Also there are some usefull transformations, as the description transformation that was made to avoid issues inserting in the database or the column value_insert, that acts as a helper to do the insertion.

 ## Database

 The database is a PostgreSQL database hosted in ElephantSQL with a maximum storage of 20MB.
 And all the queries are based in PostgreSQL.
+The connection was made using the library Psycopg2, where you can send PostreSQL.

 ## Logs file